Is Arch Capital Group Ltd. (ACGL) a Keeper?

 Sponsored

+The average price from analysts is $69.08, which is $6.03 above the current price.
 ACGL currently public float of 358.48M and currently shorts hold a 2.14% ratio of that float.
-Today, the average trading volume of ACGL was 1.94M shares.
+Today, the average trading volume of ACGL was 1.78M shares.

 ACGL’s Market Performance

-ACGL stocks went down by -5.25% for the week, with a monthly drop of -1.78% and a quarterly performance of 10.66%, while its annual performance rate touched 29.65%.
-The volatility ratio for the week stands at 2.23% while the volatility levels for the past 30 days are set at 1.77% for Arch Capital Group Ltd. The simple moving average for the period of the last 20 days is -3.51% for ACGL stocks with a simple moving average of 21.03% for the last 200 days.
+ACGL stocks went down by -0.02% for the week, with a monthly jump of 2.39% and a quarterly performance of 10.62%, while its annual performance rate touched 34.84%.
+The volatility ratio for the week stands at 2.83% while the volatility levels for the past 30 days are set at 1.88% for Arch Capital Group Ltd. The simple moving average for the period of the last 20 days is 1.25% for ACGL stocks with a simple moving average of 25.95% for the last 200 days.

 Analysts’ Opinion of ACGL